tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 *Send address to receive tools.*

-That’s when I started to wonder if it was some sort of scam.
+I started to wonder if it was some sort of scam.
 Still, curiosity won and I replied with my building address, leaving out the apartment number, and used a fake name.

 Got no response after that.
 I figured that was the end of it.